‘Escort’, Farrah Abraham Slammed For Jacuzzi Instagram Snap, Fans Query Her ‘Rates’

 Farrah Abraham doesn’t seem to be enjoying the best press right now.

-On April 14, the Teen Mom OG star took to Instagram in a tiny, cleavage-flaunting swimsuit.
+On April 14, the Teen Mom OG star took to Instagram in a tiny cleavage-flaunting swimsuit.
 Appearing to be in a hot tub, the 27-year-old mother was putting her body on show.
-Instagram doesn’t seem impressed.
+Instagram users didn’t seem too impressed.
 One user queried the nature of Farrah’s career.

-“i heard your [sic] a escort now what’s your rates?”
+“I heard your [sic] a [sic] escort now what’s your rates?”

 The user appears to be female.
-Farrah’s has made major headlines this year.
+Farrah has made major headlines this year.
 Her choice to “quit” Teen Mom OG in favor of a career in the adult entertainment industry was documented by Cosmopolitan in March.
 It’s also no secret that Farrah’s sex tapes are circulating the internet.

 Fan comments ranged from accusing Farrah of losing custody of her daughter to heavy allegations of plastic surgery.
-One, in particular, painted Abraham in an unsavory light.
+One user in particular painted Abraham in an unsavory light.

-“Looks like she has a rash in her inner thigh, wonder where she got that”
+“Looks like she has a rash in her inner thigh, wonder where she got that.”

 While Abraham appears to have become the subject of ridicule, it remains saddening to see where this young mother has ended up.
 Her controversial outbursts on Teen Mom OG made for good viewing, but fans are unlikely to see this face return to the franchise.
-Farrah now seems to be earning her cash via poorly-received slimming or anti-aging endorsements and that “adult” career.
+Farrah now seems to be earning her cash via poorly-received slimming or anti-aging endorsements, and that aforementioned “adult” career.

-Farrah is a mother to Sophia – this 10-year-old comes complete with her own Instagram account and over half a million followers.
-Unlike other Teen Mom OG cast members (where feedback is mostly positive), Farrah’s role as a mother now seems more questionable than ever.
+Farrah is a mother to Sophia – and this 10-year-old comes complete with her own Instagram account.
+Sophia’s Instagram account boasts over 600,000 followers.
+Unlike other Teen Mom OG cast members, Farrah’s role as a mother now seems more questionable than ever.
 Likewise, her overall stability.
 March 30 saw The Inquisitr report fans slamming yet another of Farrah’s Instagram promotions.
-One suggested Abraham as having Narcissistic Personality Disorder.
+One suggested that Abraham may have Narcissistic Personality Disorder.

 View this post on Instagram